• Skip to primary navigation

 Slovak Republic (Slovakia)

 The Slovakia Republic is a landlocked country in Central Europe.
-It is bordered by Poland to the north, Ukraine to the east, Hungary to the south, Austria to the southwest, and Czech Republic to the northwest.
+Poland borders it to the north, Ukraine to the east, Hungary to the south, Austria to the southwest, and Czech Republic to the northwest.

 According to the 2015 OECD report, Slovakia is one of 8 countries with free college university systems.